 Cell Communication in Disease Pathology (CDP)

 As part of the cellular communication field, the study of Extracellular Vesicles (EVs) has come to the fore since the foundation of the International Society for Extracellular Vesicles in 2012.
-This area has a broad reach in biomedical research and has rapidly gained interest more broadly in the life sciences.
+This area has a broad reach in biomedical research, and is rapidly gaining further interest in all areas of the life sciences.

 Evaluating EVs’ role in intercellular communication helps us understand disease pathology (for example in cancer as well as infectious, neurodegenerative and autoimmune disease), and to develop therapeutic solutions and contribute to translational outcomes.